insight-creative/insight-creative.github.io/blog/_posts/2016-10-26-what-we-learned-from-rio-pokemon-go-and-game-of-thrones.md

 ---
 layout: post
-title: What We Learned from Rio, Pokémon Go and Game of Thrones
+title: What We Learned from Rio, Pokémon Go and <i>Game of Thrones</i>
 author: Jennifer Rogers
 tag: blog
 card: summary